Introduction to Arithmetic Groups: Normal subgroups in lattices of rank one

+\begin{rem} Perhaps the simplest example of \cref{Rrank1->GammaNotAlmSimple} is when $G = \SL(2,\real)$ and $\Gamma$~is a free group \csee{FreeLattINSL2R}.
+In this case, it is easy to find a normal subgroup~$N$, such that $N$ and~$\Gamma/N$ are both infinite.
+(For example, we could take $N = [\Gamma,\Gamma]$.) \end{rem}

-There are numerous strengthenings of \cref{Rrank1->GammaNotAlmSimple} that provide normal subgroups of~$\Gamma$ with various interesting properties (if $\Rrank G = 1$).
+There are numerous strengthenings of \cref{Rrank1->GammaNotAlmSimple} that provide infinite quotients of~$\Gamma$ with various interesting properties (if $\Rrank G = 1$).
 We will conclude this section by briefly describing just one such example.

-A classical theorem of Higman, Neumann, and Neumann states that every countable group can be embedded in a $2$-generated group.
-Since $2$-generated groups are precisely the quotients of the free group~$\free_2$ on $2$ letters, this means that $\free_2$ is ``SQ-universal'' in the following sense:
+A classical theorem of \thmindex{Higman-Neumann-Neumann} Higman, Neumann, and Neumann states that every countable group can be embedded in a $2$-generated group.
+Since $2$-generated groups are precisely the quotients of the free group~$\free_2$ on $2$~generators, this means that $\free_2$ is ``SQ-universal'' in the following sense:

 \begin{defn} $\Gamma$ is \emph{SQ-universal} if every countable group is isomorphic to a subgroup of a quotient of~$\Gamma$.
-(The letters ``SQ'' stand for ``subgroup-quotient.'')
+(The letters ``SQ'' stand for ``subgroup-quotient\zz.'')

 More precisely, the SQ-universality of~$\Gamma$ means that if $\Lambda$ is any countable group, then there exists a normal subgroup~$N$ of~$\Gamma$, such that $\Lambda$ is isomorphic to a subgroup of $\Gamma/N$. \end{defn}